 - Sofas, blinds, and carpets should be disinfected weekly.
 Vacuum these whenever is possible.
 Dusting is as essential as vacuuming.
 Wipe all immobile objects as well as mobile.
 Remind yourself to use damp cloths or rugs when dusting because not doing these will simply lift the mites in the air when you dust.
 Wash beddings and covers in hot water when the dusting is done.
 It is necessary to do regular laundry of your pet’s bed.

 - You can cover your bed, pillows, and mattresses or carpets with dust-proof sheets.
-Also, work on your dog’s leash, collars, toys, rugs, and sheet while you are at it.
+Also, work on your dog leash collars, toys, rugs, and sheet while you are at it.

 - Using a fogger to get rid of dog mites is a smart idea.
 A fogger or bug bomb can also kill mite eggs for a decent time frame.
 But you have to repeat it if it isn’t convincing.
 While using a fogger, you need to be cautious, whether it is environment friendly, and doesn’t carry health hazard.

 Types of Mites Infections: